AamanPrime/AngryBirds/README.md

 ### **2. Setup**
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `gradle build` to download all dependencies and build the project.
+3. Run `./gradlew build` to download all dependencies and build the project.
-4. Run `gradle run` to start the game.
+4. Run `./gradlew lwjgl3:run` to start the game.

+### **3. Run**
+- Just click on the run(triangle) button above the main class to run the program.
 ---

 # **OOPS Concepts Applied**